EgosOwn/onionr/README.md

 Tor is a trademark for the Tor Project.
 We do not own it.

 The 'open source badge' is by Maik Ellerbrock and is licensed under a Creative Commons Attribution 4.0 International License.

+## Logo

+The Onionr logo was created by [Anhar Ismail](https://github.com/anharismail) under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+If you modify and redistribute our code ("forking"), please use a different logo and project name to avoid confusion.
+Please do not use our logo in a way that makes it seem like we endorse you without permission.